When it comes to jobs that require a combination of skill, boundless creativity, and passion, few can compare to animation.

 While some companies are more than willing to hire you if they see that you have a talent for 2D animation, most are only looking for artists with college degrees.

-This is because someone who went through a two or four-year program in animation, computer graphics, or other related field usually has knowledge of the programs they’ll be expected to use.
+This is because someone who went through a two or four-year program in animation, computer graphics, or other related fields usually has knowledge of the programs they’ll be expected to use.

 Animation college graduates also normally have a portfolio to showcase their technical and artistic skills to the places they apply to.